 Our power plants

-Three of these plants are located in Canada – one at the site of Kruger’s paper mill in Brompton, Québec, and two in Newfoundland and Labrador, where Deer Lake Power supplies electricity to Corner Brook Pulp and Paper Limited.
-The remaining six hydroelectric plants are located in the United States.
+Four of these plants are located in Canada – one at the site of Kruger’s paper mill in Brompton, Québec, atwo in Newfoundland and Labrador, where Deer Lake Power supplies electricity to Corner Brook Pulp and Paper Limited, and one at Zeballos, in British Columbia.
+The remaining 27 hydroelectric plants are located in the United States.

 Maine (total installed capacity: 11.4 MW)